ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/category_archive.rst

 "desc" (descending order or "newest item first").
 If you do not use a sort order the default is desc.

-**Note**: The order of the categories will always follow the Category Order specified in the control panel.
+.. note:: The order of the categories will always follow the Category
+	Order specified in the control panel.
 The only things the sort parameter changes is the order of the *entries* within each category.

 status=
 ~~~~~~~